-Unless you’re really plugged into tech news, you may not have heard the name “Bluesky” until a month ago.
+Unless you’re really plugged into tech news, you may not have heard the name “Bluesky” until April.
 Created from parts of Twitter in 2019, it didn’t hire its first employees or become an independent company until 2021.
 It finally began garnering public attention when it released an iOS app in February 2023.
 Since then, it’s slowly been picking up traction as a potential Twitter alternative, and with the release of an Android app in April 2023, it’s started getting some real recognition.

 But what actually is Bluesky?
 In short, it’s a new social media network that bears a striking resemblance to Twitter.
 Follow people, like their posts, and make replies — it’s all very Twitter, all the way down to the app interface.
 You even send “skeets” instead of tweets — a term that has caught on, despite CEO Jay Gruber’s pleas.
 But look a little deeper, and more differences can be found.

 One of the main differences is how Bluesky is structured.
 Rather than having a central server where all posts are collated, Bluesky works a little more like another Twitter alternative, Mastodon.
 Like Mastodon, Bluesky is decentralized — meaning there isn’t a single central server under the control of Bluesky.
 Instead, there are many separate servers, each with its own moderation principles and curation.
 While there’s still an official Bluesky Social server that anyone can join, there’s an expectation that users will branch off into their own networks, which Bluesky calls “applications”.

 Sound confusing?
 It isn’t too complex, though a lot can be said for Bluesky keeping this particular element quiet for the moment, as confusion over the server system can be a significant barrier to entry for many Mastodon newbies.